Ahmedabad Pilot · 8 Aug 2026Half-day · Hands-on with Claude CodeBangalore · Pune · NCR · Hyderabad next

 Live · on stage

-Ritesh Vajariya delivering an AI keynote in Beijing
+Ritesh Vajariya delivering an AI keynote in Beijing on Generative AI capabilities across creativity and business operations

 Beijing